 Reading Level: This book is specifically for beginner crypto traders who are feeling information overload.
 It’s design is to take you from start (zero knowledge) to finish (successful trader).

 Mastery starts out his book with a discussion on Dow Theory, which he explains is the basis for technical analysis.
 He goes onto to cover many TA topics in depth, including:

 - TA and its association with bull and bear markets

 by Thomas Bulkowski

 Reading level: Advanced.
 Appropriate for traditional traders as well as experienced crypto traders.

 Bulkowski’s 1000+ page behemoth is a reference guide for the professional trader, crypto or otherwise.
-Whether you learned trading on Wall Street or self taught yourself crypto trading, you’ll find this an invaluable resource for upping your game.
+Whether you learned to trade on Wall Street or are a self-taught crypto trader, you’ll find this an invaluable resource for upping your game.